duplxey/django-count-approximation/README.md

               -e POSTGRES_DB=ecomm -d postgres
     ```

     > Alternatively, you can use a locally installed Postgres instance.
-Just make sure to update the *settings.py* file.
+Just make sure to update the *settings.py* file accordingly.

 1. Apply the migrations: